Virginia Commonwealth University

-Uwe Scherf, MSc, PhD, has been the Associate Director for Virology in the Division of Microbiology Devices in the Office of In Vitro Diagnostic Device Evaluation and Safety in the US Food and Drug Administration (FDA) Center for Devices and Radiological Health (CDRH) since August 2005.
-Before joining the FDA, Dr. Scherf was Senior Director for Genomics Research & Development at Gene Logic Inc., a genomic gene expression profiling company from 1999 to 2004.
-Before his work in industry, he worked for several years at the National Cancer Institute (NCI)/National Institutes of Health and developed with Dr. John Weinstein and a collaborator a gene expression database for the molecular pharmacology of cancer on the NCI 60 human cancer cell lines.
-During his stay at NCI, he also worked on targeting cancer therapy with recombinant fusion proteins.
+Uwe Scherf, MSc, PhD, is the Deputy Director in the Division of Microbiology Devices in the Office of In Vitro Diagnostics and Radiological Health (OIR) at the US Food and Drug Administration’s (FDA) Center for Devices and Radiological Health (CDRH).
+Dr. Scherf has extensive regulatory experience and has been involved in standards development since 2004.
+He approves/clears premarket applications (PMAs) and notifications (510ks) by determining the safety and effectiveness of these devices for marketing in the United States.
+Before joining the FDA, Dr. Scherf was Senior Director for Genomics Research & Development at a genomic gene expression profiling company.
+Before his career in industry, Dr. Scherf performed cancer research at the National Cancer Institute (NCI)/National Institutes of Health.
+There, in collaboration with Dr. John Weinstein, he developed a gene expression database for the molecular pharmacology of cancer on the NCI 60 human cancer cell lines.
+During his time at NCI, he also worked on targeting cancer therapy with recombinant fusion proteins.

 Dr. Scherf received his PhD in Microbiology from the University of Marburg in Germany.
-He was a voting member of the CLSI Consensus Committee on Molecular Methods from 2004 to 2010, and a member of the Advisory Board of the School of Computational Sciences at the George Mason University in Virginia.
+He was a voting member of the CLSI Area Committee on Molecular Methods from 2004–2010 and a member of the Advisory Board of the School of Computational Sciences at George Mason University in Virginia.